Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 We compare the proposed algorithm with the DQN Algorithm for Q-learning implementation.
 We use fairness at time $t$ or $C_2(t)$ as the reward for DQN network.
 The network consists of two fully connected hidden layers with $100$ units each, ReLU activation function, and one output layer with linear activation.
 Adam optimizer with learning rate $0.01$ is used to optimize the network.
 The batch size is $64$ and the network is trained for $5000$ episodes.

-The results for fairness maximization for this queuing system are provided in Figure 4.
+The results for fairness maximization for this queuing system are provided in Figure \ref{fig:final_fig_weighted_prop_latency}.
+Similar to previous cases, we run each policy for $50$ times and median and we show the inter-quartile range for each policy.
 We note that compared to previous case, the objective increases as the episode progress.
 This is because the arrival rates are low, and queue lengths are short.
 For the entire episode, the proposed policy gradient algorithm outperforms the DQN policy.
 This is because of incorrect Q-learning (and DQN) cannot capture the non-linear functions of rewards, which is weighted proportional fairness in this case.